 Extreme weather is more frequent now, and even more extreme.
 Cyclone Winston that hit Fiji a few years back was the strongest to ever make landfall in the Pacific – 44 people lost their lives.

-Fiji was hit twice this year, by Cyclones Josie and Keni.
+Fiji was hit twice in 2018 by Cyclones Josie and Keni.

-Meanwhile, Cyclone Gita left a trail of destruction as she went for a tour around the Pacific.
-At Category 1, it left Samoa’s capital Apia in a serious flooding situation and by the time it had reached Tonga, it was already a Category 4 and completely flattened many parts of the country.
+Last year, Cyclone Gita left a trail of destruction as she went for a tour around the Pacific.
+At Category 1, it left Samoa’s capital Apia in a serious flooding situation and, by the time it had reached Tonga, it was already a Category 4 and completely flattened many parts of the country.

 So not only are these extreme weather events recurrent and more volatile, they’re also lasting longer now because of the warmer ocean temperatures feeding these extreme weather events for longer periods.

 Can you give me an example of how people are being affected by climate change?

 Joseph: If you want to really understand what is going on, talk to people from the different parts of the Pacific who are affected in different ways.

 Communities in the Petats, Taiof and Teop Islands off the coast of Bougainville island in Papua New Guinea have told us how they’ve experienced increasingly destructive king and high tides since the year 2000.